egilber2/WiFi_Locationing/wifi_locNB.md

 **3 Process the Data**
 ----------------------

-The first thing we'll do is convert all of our features to numeric data types.
+The first thing we'll do is convert all our features to numeric data types.
 This results in a matrix which we'll then convert back into a tibble.

 ``` r
 #-convert features to numeric